Data Protection Policy (GDPR)

 The nature of the church’s volunteer community necessitates personal devices being frequently used.
 The church allows this provided that no personal data other than normal contact information is stored on those devices.
 Lists and more extensive information is to be stored on cloud-based password-protected applications and not downloaded to the personal device.

 Financial information is stored separately from all other personal information.
-Payroll and expenses information is stored securely on the server and distributed through encrypted channels to relevant bodies, such as taxation, pension and banking entities.
+It is is stored securely electronically and distributed through encrypted channels to relevant bodies, such as taxation, pension and banking entities.
 Minimal information about donations from individuals is recorded so as to identify the donor for Gift Aid purposes.
 Paper receipts and vouchers for all financial transactions are retained in lockable containers.

 Retention